JeffRMoore/async-benchmark-runner/README.md

  of the code-test cycle may skew benchmark results and should be considered carefully.

+## Testing your Benchmarks

+See Dick run.
+See Dick run to Jane's desk claiming amazing performance improvements.
+See Dick turn red when Jane points out that his benchmark is broken.
+Don't be Dick.
+Unit test your benchmarks.

 ## Roadmap / TODO

 - fix --expose-gc parameter for linux shebang issue